 Bicycle Race: Competition among persons using bicycles where awards are given on the basis of relative performance.
 Cannibalizing: Taking any part or component from one bicycle to repair another, or to improve the result of another.
 Category: An ability-based designation for riders.
-Riders in

-Category: An ability-based designation for riders.
 Riders in the same age class may race in groups based on ability category.